-- You have 45 days to appeal a second time if the OWC denies your claim.
+- Take action if your claim’s denied.
+File a petition asking the OWC to review your claim.
+You then have 45 days to appeal a second time if the OWC denies your claim.
 If this happens, you’ll need to request a hearing before the Delaware Industrial Accident Board.

-You May Qualify for Legal Assistance
+Do I Qualify for Legal Assistance?